 To be eligible for graduation, every student must maintain a satisfactory grade in class and clinical practices, complete all assigned projects, maintain a passing average in theory, and pass the Mock Board Exam.
 The student must also have been in attendance for the required number of clock hours as set forth in the course of instruction.
-The student must have all financial requirements fulfilled.
+Students will not graduate if there are any outstanding balances or past due financial obligations to the institution.